-- A. The City shall pay the Grant Funds to the Recipient as soon as is practicable following full execution of this Contract. - B. The Recipient shall return to the City all of the Grant Funds received by the Recipient if the requirements set forth in section 3 below are not fulfilled.
+- A. The City and the Recipient acknowledge that the City paid the Grant Funds to the Recipient. - B. The Recipient shall return to the City all of the Grant Funds received by the Recipient if the requirements set forth in section 3 below are not fulfilled.
 Upon return of the Grant Funds as provided in this section 2(B), all obligations of Recipient undertaken in this Contract will terminate. - 3.
 Scope of Services.
-In consideration of the City's grant of the Grant Funds to the Recipient, no later than September 30, 2021, the Recipient shall perform the services at each branch pursuant to this section 3. - A. West End Branch.
+In consideration of the City's grant of the Grant Funds to the Recipient, no later than December 31, 2021, the Recipient shall perform the services at each branch pursuant to this section 3. - A. West End Branch.
 At the West End Branch, in conformance with the West End Branch Location, Character, and Extent Application Packet submitted to the Urban Design Review Committee on November 12, 2020, which is attached hereto and incorporated herein as Exhibit A, the Recipient shall: - i.
 Invasive Plant Species Removal; Demolition.
 Remove invasive species along the fence line, with hand tools to the extent practicable.
+Removal of

-Removal of 1 dead tree, 3 crepe myrtles, 6 nandina, liriope, and lawn that are all nonnative species.
+1 dead tree, 3 crepe myrtles, 6 nandina, liriope, and lawn that are all nonnative species.
 Demolish and remove the asphalt, subbase, and curbing impervious surfaces of 1 parking stall.
 Demolish and remove the concrete and subbase impervious surfaces of the concrete island walk.
 Demolish and remove the asphalt and subbase impervious surfaces of the conveyance channel.